MitocGroup/deep-microservices-skeleton/docs/update_repos_automatically.md

 ./bin/test/preinstall.sh && ./bin/tools/skeleton-install.sh
 ```
 > Run pre-install and skeleton install dependencies scripts.
 These command should be run from project root.
+> To update one repo you need to use: `./bin/tools/repository_update.sh ../path/to/project`

 ## Getting Started